gsonnenf/chimera-patterns/README.md

 ## Current Namespace Functionality

+### Mutlicast
-**Mutlicast**: The _Multicast_ namespace contains classes that can be used to create executable callback lists for events and functions.
+The _Multicast_ namespace contains classes that can be used to create executable callback lists for events and functions.
 The Multicast* class preseves 'this' context.

-MulticastEvent Usage:
+**MulticastEvent Usage:**

 ```Javascript
 class TestClass {